Pull to refresh

 Overview

-Four attacks on Jewish buildings across three countries in six days.
-An explosion at a synagogue in Liege, Belgium on March 9 was followed by a strike in Greece, an arson bombing at a Rotterdam synagogue on March 13, and an overnight blast at Amsterdam's only Orthodox Jewish school on March 14.
-No one has been killed, but the tempo is accelerating: the Amsterdam and Rotterdam attacks came less than 24 hours apart.
+Four attacks in six days: synagogue explosion in Liege (March 9), a strike in Greece, an arson bombing at Rotterdam's synagogue (March 13), and an overnight blast at Amsterdam's only Orthodox Jewish school (March 14).
+No one has been killed, but the tempo is accelerating—the last two came less than 24 hours apart.

 Key Indicators